eliotstock/stake/README.md

 * `lighthouse` 4.2.0
 * `mev-boost` 1.5.0

+You'll need to be comfortable with Linux.
+The goal here is to gain an understanding of how each node process is configured directly so we're not using any higher level containerisation projects.

 ## Hardware and OS

 1. (Optional) Update the firmware in your router, factory reset, reconfigure.